 Simple Snack or ‘Superfood’?
 What We Know About Berries, Brain Health & Dementia Prevention

-Berries aren’t just a delicious cereal topping or perfect midday snack: Every few months, news outlets and websites pick up on new research into the link between this “superfood” and its potential to boost brain health: “Half-cup of blueberries a day could keep dementia away;” “The small fruit that could cut your risk of dementia;” “This fruit could help ward off dementia.”
+Berries aren’t just a delicious cereal topping or perfect midday snack: Every few months, news outlets and websites pick up on new research into the link between this “superfood” and its potential to boost brain health: “Half-cup of blueberries a day could keep dementia away”; “The small fruit that could cut your risk of dementia”; “This fruit could help ward off dementia”.
 Meanwhile, the drug store’s supplements aisle is full of supplements made from berries, with labels touting their memory-improving potential.

-Where did this idea that berries can help boost our brain health — and even prevent dementia — come from?
+Where did this idea that berries can help boost our brain health—and even prevent dementia—come from?
 And how much of it is based in credible science?
 Let’s take a closer look.

 “Berries and the brain: What does the data say?”

-They also contain antioxidants — including flavonoids, which are being studied for their potential to reduce dementia risk — and which have been extensively studied in animal models of Alzheimer’s.
+They also contain antioxidants—including flavonoids, which are being studied for their potential to reduce dementia risk — and which have been extensively studied in animal models of Alzheimer’s.
 Early human studies show these nutrients may lead to small improvements in memory for middle-aged and older adults, but it’s complicated: They’re found in many different foods, so, at least for now, it’s not possible to prove the benefits of berries alone.

-Meanwhile, in animal studies, the link between berries and healthier cells in Alzheimer’s brains have been encouraging, pointing to the possibility that these nutrients have the potential to have an impact on Alzheimer’s dementia.
+Meanwhile, in animal studies, the link between berries and healthier cells in Alzheimer’s brains have been encouraging, pointing to the possibility that these nutrients have the potential to have an impact on Alzheimer’s disease.
 This, too, needs much more research to be fully understood.
 But in the meantime, some have jumped to the conclusion that, because these nutrients are helpful in animal studies, berries themselves might have the power to help stave off dementia in humans.

 “So, what do human studies of berries and brain health actually show?”